AFLplusplus/AFLplusplus/examples/README.md

   - crash_triage         - a very rudimentary example of how to annotate crashes with additional gdb metadata.

+  - custom_mutators      - examples for the afl++ custom mutator interface in C and Python

   - distributed_fuzzing  - a sample script for synchronizing fuzzer instances across multiple machines (see parallel_fuzzing.md).